Skip to main content

 • --config <path_to_config>.
 OPTIONAL.
 The same config file used for the CastKeeper server.
 By default uses the standard config file paths (see Configuration).

 • --password <password>.
 OPTIONAL.
 The user's password.
-If not provided it will provide an interactive prompt.
+If not provided it will provide an interactive prompt so the password can be entered securely.

 # As --password is not provided, the command will prompt the user for it